Exclusive: IADB cancels China meeting after Beijing bars Venezuela representative

 With relations between Washington and Beijing marred by an acrimonious trade dispute, U.S. officials have expressed concern in recent months at China's growing influence in Latin America - a region Washington has long regarded as its backyard.

-(Reporting by Lesley Wroughton and Roberta Rampton; editing by Leslie Adler and Rosalba O'Brien)
+(Reporting by Lesley Wroughton and Roberta Rampton; Additional reporting by John Ruwitch in Shanghai and Ben Blanchard in Beijing; Editing by Leslie Adler and Rosalba O'Brien)

 By Lesley Wroughton and Roberta Rampton